Duugu/wow_menu/readme ENGLISH.txt

 RELEASE NOTES

 Release notes:
+	3.8
+		- Added the missing sound file for US East Eranikus.
 	3.7
 		- Server lists for US and EU updated.
 		- Missing Bloodelfs re-added to the character creation menu.